danicuestasuarez/PowerSploit/Privesc/README.md

-    Set-ServiceBinPath                  -   sets the binary path for a service to a specified value through Win32 API methods Test-ServiceDaclPermission          -   tests one or more passed services or service names against a given permission set Write-UserAddMSI                    -   write out a MSI installer that prompts for a user to be added Invoke-AllChecks                    -   runs all current escalation checks and returns a report
+    Set-ServiceBinPath                  -   sets the binary path for a service to a specified value through Win32 API methods Test-ServiceDaclPermission          -   tests one or more passed services or service names against a given permission set Write-UserAddMSI                    -   write out a MSI installer that prompts for a user to be added Invoke-PrivescAudit                 -   runs all current escalation checks and returns a report